xavibenjamin/brightlycolored.org/_posts/2019-01-09-jimmy-butler-at-it-again-in-philly.md

 ---
-title: Jimmy Butler at It Again in Philly
+title: Jimmy Butler at It Again
 date: 2019-01-09 17:16:00 -06:00
 tags:
   - NBA
 custom_type: post
+excerpt:
-excerpt: 'I hate to say it, but Jimmy Butler may be the next Dwight Howard: a talented player whose very presence causes the implosion of otherwise good teams.'
+  'I hate to say it, but Jimmy Butler may be the next Dwight Howard: a talented player whose very presence causes the implosion of otherwise good teams.'
 ---